thuban87/hindsight-journal/docs/development/Implementation Plan.md

 ---

 ## Phase 12: Time Machine Slider (evaluate after all views)
+ **Contextual jump activation (amendment):** Any contextual navigation targeting a historical date (calendar click, echo card click) should activate the Time Machine with that date, creating a cohesive browsing mode.

+**Persistent "viewing past" indicator:** When the time machine slider is active (not on today's date), display a thin accent bar at the top of the main view: `📅 Viewing: January 15, 2025 [Reset to today]`.
+This prevents confusion when users switch between tabs that respect/ignore the time machine context.

 **Goal:** A global date navigation slider that all date-aware components can optionally respond to.
 Deferred to after all views exist so we can evaluate which components benefit from it and how the UX should work.